dolutattoo/Theme-linden_inventory/README.md

   https://streamable.com/gj3pbv

  ## Credits
-  - @TheLindat for this great inventory system
+  - @thelindat for this great inventory system
-  - @DoluTattoo for this theme
+  - @dolutattoo for this theme